 Latex is higher-density than memory foam, but provides more bounce and cooling.
 The Talalay latex in the Birch is ventilated too, so what little heat is retained can move freely.
 Coupled with the cushioned wool cover on the top, this mattress provides a just-soft-enough organic sleep surface for eco-conscious side sleepers.

 Read our full Birch mattress review to learn more.

-The Nolah Signature 12 is a medium-soft, double-sided polyfoam mattress that features four layers of foam and an organic cover.
+The Nolah Original mattress is a medium-soft, polyfoam mattress that features three layers of foam and an organic cover.
 The 2.5” top layer is made of Nolah’s cooling, extra-deep AirFoam, which creates motion isolation, especially on the soft side (related: best soft mattresses).

 The fact that this mattress is not memory foam bears reiterating.
 In fact, Nolah claims that the AirFoam sleeps cooler, provides four times the pressure relief, and is 300% more durable than memory foam.
-The soft side is best for side sleepers and is also the side with the best motion transfer reduction, meaning you won’t be bothered by your partner’s movements throughout the night.
+It is a great mattress for side sleepers, hot sleepers, and couples, due to great motion transfer reduction, meaning you won’t be bothered by your partner’s movements throughout the night.

 Made with Adaptive foam layers that protect and cradle the hips and shoulders, the Mint is an appealing memory foam mattress option for side sleepers.
 Not to mention, its layers are infused with heat-wicking graphite to maintain a cool sleeping surface.

 A newcomer to the market in 2018, the Mint from Tuft & Needle is an all-foam mattress that’s two inches thicker than the company’s original design.
 The Mint is comprised of three layers and an OEKO-TEX® certified cover that makes the mattress extra cozy.